The average British summer isn't renowned for being particularly hot, but global warming means that heatwaves are becoming more common.

-Winter weather is hard on both car and driver, but the summer heat presents a whole different set of challenges.
+Summer heat presents a whole different set of challenges to winter.
 No longer do you have to worry about having enough traction to make it up that hill, but you do have to worry that your car's cooling system can handle a mile-long climb in sweltering heat.
 You may not have to worry about the cold lowering the cranking output of your battery, but you do have to worry about a hot engine compartment literally boiling the battery, for a similar effect.

-You change your oil regularly, right?
-These days, most cars have a little reminder computer that tells you when to get your oil changed, but if yours doesn't, you should be sure to change it at least twice a year.
+When was the last time you did an engine oil check?
+And how about a change of oil?
+These days, most modern cars have a computer that tells you when to get your oil changed, but if yours doesn't, you should be sure to change it on time.

 In the old days, cars would use a thinner oil in winter and a thicker viscosity in summer, but modern multi-weight oils have mostly done away with that.